 In 1983, created the Arkansas Territorial Restoration Foundation, a nonprofit corporation whose sole mission is to provide outside funding for the museum’s programs and collections.

-In 1998, completed the first phase of expansion to its reception center, adding 11,000 square feet, including collections storage space, an artifact conservation lab, museum offices and an elevator.
+In 1998, completed the first phase of expansion to its reception center, adding 11,000 square feet, including collections storage space, an artifact conservation lab, and museum offices.

 In January 2001, renamed Historic Arkansas Museum (from Arkansas Territorial Restoration).

-On April 28, 2001, grand opening for new 51,000-square-foot museum center including gallery exhibition space, atrium, performance theater and education and research wing.
+On April 28, 2001, grand opening for new 51,000-square-foot museum center including gallery exhibition space, atrium, performance theater, museum store, and education and research wing.

-In 2005, Historic Arkansas Museum added an 1850s Farmstead on a half-block of downtown Little Rock, reproduced the backyard of the Brownlee House to include the 1850s kitchen, timber frame smokehouse with root cellar, outhouse and raised gardens and launched 2nd Friday Art Night in partnership with downtown galleries, the Arkansas Studies Institute and other cultural institutions.
+In 2005, Historic Arkansas Museum expanded it's 1850s Farmstead with other period outbuildings on a half-block of downtown Little Rock, reproduced the backyard of the Brownlee House to include the 1850s kitchen, timber frame smokehouse with root cellar, outhouse and raised gardens and launched 2nd Friday Art Night in partnership with downtown galleries, the Arkansas Studies Institute and other cultural institutions.

 In 2010, Historic Arkansas Museum’s public art sculpture, pARTy for Peg by Arkansas artist Alice Guffey Miller, was dedicated on the museum’s north plaza and the museum opened the recreated 1821 Woodruff Print Shop.